Marcotie/marcoAtom.github.io/docs/README.md

 ## To do list:
 - [x] immagrate to docsify
 - [x] readme page
-- [ ] add comments feature
+- [x] add comments feature

+  gitalk
-- [ ] figure out how to add pictures in github pages
+- [x] figure out how to add pictures in github pages

+  七牛云